 Our funding comes from the following sources:

-Since Meadow Montessori School Society is a registered non-profit society, financial donations to the school are deductible as charitable donations.
+Since Meadow Montessori School Society is a registered non-profit society, financial donations to the school are deductible as charitable donations, receipts are made each January.

 The Montessori Elementary program is only partially funded by the government on the same per student basis as other schools in the district.
 These funds cover some of the basic requirements of the classroom but a successful Montessori program requires unique learning materials and teachers with specialized training.
 Therefore, fundraising is essential to providing each of our students with the best educational opportunities.